 - Histologically or cytologically confirmed breast cancer

-- HR (ER and/or PgR) positive disease based on local testing: ASCO/CAP guidelines should be utilized for assessing HR status.
+- HR (estrogen receptor [ER] and/or progesterone receptor [PgR]) positive disease based on local testing: ASCO/CAP guidelines should be utilized for assessing HR status

 - Eastern Cooperative Oncology Group (ECOG) performance status 0, 1, or 2